zkmkarlsruhe/lidar/lidartool/doc/gui/README.md

 In a web browser open the URL `http://myhost.mydomain.de:8080`

-Replace `myhost.mydomain.de` by the host name or ip adress of the host running the application.
+Replace `myhost.mydomain.de` by the host name or IP address of the host running the application.

 If the browser runs on the same computer, type `http://localhost:8080`

 ![Web-GUI](images/GUI_1.png)

-Sensor Data is displayed as small points, points belonging to a detected object on the sensor level are bigger.
+Sensor data is displayed as small points with points belonging to a detected object on the sensor level drawn bigger.

 Tracked Objects are displayed as green circles with the tracking ID (tid) in the center.